 Telephone number utilization data for all Canadian Geographic NPA Complexes.

-For the S-NRUF, the CNA is providing the attached January 2026 S-NRUF spreadsheets for completion by current and prospective CO Code Holders in Canada.
+For the S-NRUF, the CNA is providing the attached January 2026 S-NRUF spreadsheets for completion by current and prospective CO Code/Thousands-Block Holders in Canada.

-Current and prospective CO Code Holders are required to provide the total quantity of assigned and reserved Thousands-Blocks assigned (# of CO Codes multiplied by 10 = # of Thousands-Blocks) to them as of 1 January 2026, and a forecast of the total cumulative quantity of existing and future Thousands-Blocks forecast to be assigned and reserved as of the first day of each year from 2027 up to and including 2032.
+Current and prospective CO Code and Block Holders are required to provide the total quantity of assigned and reserved Thousands-Blocks assigned to them as of 1 January 2026, and a forecast of the total cumulative quantity of existing and future Thousands-Blocks forecast to be assigned and reserved as of the first day of each year from 2027 up to and including 2032.
 For example, previously, if 14,500 Telephone Numbers (TNs) were required, a CO Code Holder would have forecast 2 CO Codes.
 Now it will be necessary to forecast 15 Thousands-Blocks by rounding up to the nearest thousand numbers.

 This form must be completed and submitted to the nruf@cnac.ca email address or via the CNA Secure Portal (if you have an account) at https://portal.cna-services.ca, no later than 30 January 2026.

-For the Utilization Reporting, the CNA is providing the attached January 2026 Utilization Reporting spreadsheet.
+For the Utilization Reporting, the CNA is providing the January 2026 Utilization Reporting spreadsheet.
 Current CO Code Holders are required to provide the number of TNs in their inventory based on the following categories:

 Assigned TNs

-Unassigned/Unreported Resold TNs
+Intermediate TNs

 Aging TNs